 5. Make Tax-Advantaged Contributions

-Now is a good time to contribute to tax-advantaged retirement accounts and to donate to charities.
-Keep in mind that you can deduct charitable donations you made up until the end of 2018, and you have until the tax deadline to make IRA contributions for the preceding year.
+Now is a good time to contribute to tax-advantaged retirement accounts.
+Keep in mind that you have until the tax deadline to make IRA contributions for the preceding year.

 Working on tax season preparation early may not give you a stress-free season, but it can definitely mitigate the chaos and make the whole process easier to handle.